 Couples Intensive Schedule and Cost

-Couples intensives take place over a period of 12 hours, typically over 2 or 3 weekday or weekend days.
+Couples intensives take place typically over 2 or 3 weekday or weekend days.
 Each intensive is highly customized, based on the clinical issues that each couple is presenting.
-For a typical intensive, the schedule is either from 9-4 on both Saturday and Sunday, with a one hour lunch break each day, or the more relaxed pace of 3-6 pm Day 1, 9-4 with a 2 hour break on Day 2, and 10-1 on Day 3.
+For a typical intensive, the schedule is 9-5 on both Saturday and Sunday.

 We also offer mini-intensives and packages for couples who might not require as much in-depth work.